tigra/quoridor/README.md

 ### Known issues

-* Sometimes hangs during thinking through the step
 * Sometimes tries to place the wall in nonsensical place (ignored during turn execution)
 * NN implementation does not invert the player/board, so play is nonsensical for second player
 * Requires refactoring and further testing
 * Would be great to use Numpy more
-* Would be great to reuse the MCTS tree from previous step and build on that

 ## Older version
 (Very) simplified :)